-ASCAT backscatter and SSM data were processed for the years 2007 to 2021 at a global scale and compared to climate reanalysis data from ERA5-Land, in situ data from the ISMN, and various ancillary data sets characterizing climatic conditions and soil and vegetation properties.
-A selection of key reference data sets is shown in Fig. 2: three thematic maps showing climate classes, land cover, and soil groups, and three maps showing continuous land surface variables, namely mean relative soil moisture, leaf area index (LAI), and the volumetric fraction of coarse fragments (CFVO) in the 5-15 cm soil layer.
-The ASCAT, ERA5-Land and ISMN data are described in more detail in the following subsections, while all other data sets are briefly summarized in Table I.
+ASCAT backscatter and SSM data were processed for the years 2007-2021 at a global scale and compared with the climate reanalysis data from ERA5-Land, in situ data from the ISMN, and various ancillary datasets characterizing climatic conditions and soil and vegetation properties.
+A selection of key reference datasets is shown in Fig. 3: three thematic maps showing climate classes, land cover, and soil groups, and three maps showing continuous land surface variables, namely, mean relative soil moisture, mean LAI, and the volumetric fraction of coarse fragments (CFVOs) in the range of 5-15-cm soil layer.
+The ASCAT, ERA5-Land, and ISMN data are described in more detail in the following subsections, while all other datasets are briefly summarized in Table I.